For any emergency, including fire, explosion, illness, or injury, contact the Office of Public Safety (P-Safe):

 The uncontrolled release of a flammable or combustible substance.

 In the event of a fire emergency:

-- Do not attempt to re-enter the building until you have received an all-clear by a P-Safe officer, a municipal fire official, or a Theatre Arts faculty or staff member.
+Do not attempt to re-enter the building until you have received an all-clear by a P-Safe officer, a municipal fire official, or a Center for Theatre and Dance faculty or staff member.

 For further training in fire safety procedures, please contact Environmental Health and Services at 4-3353.
 EH&S offers training in fire extinguisher use and offers many resources for competently handling fire emergencies.

 The evacuation sites for Dillingham Center are as follows: